 Eligibility

-• You must have been lawfully enrolled as an F-1 student for a minimum of one full academic year.
-This means no break in your enrollment or F-1 status in the year prior to the internship dates.
+• This means no break in enrollment or F-1 status in the year prior to the internship dates.

 • Students who have taken a leave of absence can contact ISSS to verify their eligibility.

-• Must be in F-1 status at the time of submitting the CPT application.
+• Must be in F-1 status at the time of submitting the CPT application, and intending to enroll at Middlebury for at least one academic term of study after the internship or fieldwork course session.

-• The internship must relate directly to the student’s academic major.
+• The internship must relate directly to the student’s academic major or program.

 • Must be enrolled in a course or program which requires the off-campus training experience.

-• You must have a training offer that qualifies for CPT prior to applying for the off-campus training.
+• Must have a training offer that qualifies for CPT prior to applying for the CPT authorization.

 • CPT start and end dates must be within the dates of the academic course or experience to which it relates.